rolinmb/rust-png/README.md

-Generating .png images in rust without external libraries
+Generating .png images in rust with the image crate

-TODO: .png file output is erroneous

-Run (from /src): rustc main && ./main
+Run: cargo build && cargo run